irods/irods_docs/docs/system_overview/configuration.md

     // to how the server behaved prior to iRODS 4.3.0.
     "client_api_allowlist_policy": "enforce",

+    // Number of seconds after which an existing connection in a connection pool is refreshed.
+    "connection_pool_refresh_time_in_seconds": 300,

+    // Controls whether the servers should use TLS for communication.
+    //
+    // The following values are supported:
+    // - CS_NEG_REFUSE:    Do not use TLS
+    // - CS_NEG_REQUIRE:   Demand TLS be used
+    // - CS_NEG_DONT_CARE: Let the other server decide if TLS should be used "client_server_policy": "CS_NEG_REFUSE",

     // Defines the list of users that can connect to this server.
     "controlled_user_connection_list": {
         // Defines the type of list.